80% of all US dollars in existence were printed in the last 22 months (from $4 trillion in January 2020 to $20 trillion in October 2021)

 Last year, we wrote a piece titled, “40% of US dollars in existence were printed in the last 12 months,” one of our most popular articles.
 On January 6, 2020, the US Federal Reserve had around $4 trillion dollars.
 However, a lot has changed since then.
 The Fed has accelerated its quantitative easing (widely referred to as money printing) to increase the liquidity of U.S. banks and inject trillions of dollars into the economy.

+As of February 2022, the US Inflation hits a 40-year high, rising to 7.5% in 2021 as Federal Reserve continues to print trillions out of thin air.
+The US is now on the path of 1921 Weimar Germany.
 The Fed’s addiction to money printing has kept the party going for Wall Street while fueling inequality.
 Today, the stock market and cryptocurrency are at record highs while income and wages remain almost the same.
 The Federal Reserve continues to print more money further devaluing the dollars and enslaving millions of Americans.

 Now a little over a year after our last piece, the Federal Reserve has updated the numbers.
 Sadly it’s no longer 40 percent of all U.S. dollars that were printed since 2020, not 50 percent and not even 70 percent.
 Since January 2020, the US has printed nearly 80% of all US dollars in existence.

 To understand the magnitude of the Fed’s money printing, we need to go back 22 months ago.
 At the start of 2020, there was $4.0192 trillion in circulation.
 On January 4, 2021, the number increased to $6.7 trillion dollars.
 Then the Fed went into overdrive.
 By October 2021, that number climbed to $20.0831 trillion dollars in circulation.